frederic-perez/AmE-dictionary/data/dictionary.md

 __knotty__
 __know (one’s) own mind__ To be firmly resolute and confident in one’s ideas, intentions, plans, or opinions.
 __know better__ _But I knew better._
+__know full well__ _idiom_ To know or be aware of something without any possible doubt. _You know full well why I’m upset with you, so there’s no use playing dumb!_
 __know the ropes__ _idiom_ :three: To know how to do a job or task properly.
 __know__ :mute:[~~k~~now]
 __know-it-all__ _n_ _slang_ A person who thinks they know everything.